Policy Loans and Settlement Options

 Life insurance policies with a cash surrender value usually have loan provisions that allow the policyholder to borrow up to the cash value of the policy.
 Although the insurance company has the right to delay paying the loan for up to 6 months, it rarely does so.
 A life insurance policy can also be surrendered or sold, but the proceeds will result in taxable income, which can be any combination of ordinary income and long-term capital gains (Rev. Rul.
 2009-13).

 The interest rate ranges from 5 to 8%.
 Unless the interest rate is stipulated to be variable in the contract, the interest rate never changes regardless of prevailing rates, but most policies issued today have variable interest rates with a maximum ceiling.
 However, in most cases, the cash value of the policy equal to the loan amount is also earning less interest, so the effective interest rate is higher.
 For instance, if a policyholder borrows $40,000 against a policy that has $100,000 of cash value, $40,000 of the cash value may be earning 3% while the remaining $60,000 of the cash value may be earning 5%.
 So not only is the policyholder paying 5 to 8% interest on the loan, but she is earning 2% less on the cash value backing the loan.

 People often wonder why they have to pay interest on their own money.
 The reason is that when insurers calculate what premium to charge, they expect to earn a certain amount of interest on the money, which helps keep premium costs lower.
-If the insured takes money out, then that money isn't earning anything from being invested, so the insurer has to charge interest on the policy loan.
+If the insured takes money out, then that money isn't earning anything from being invested, so the insurer must charge interest on the policy loan.
 Furthermore, to maintain liquidity to make policy loans, the insurer must invest part of the premiums in lower yielding, short-term debt.
 Consequently, the loan interest compensates the insurer for this opportunity cost.

 - the policyholder can repay the loan according to virtually any repayment schedule; in fact, the policyholder is not even legally obligated to repay the loan.